 Atlantic Health System

-Mr. Mario A. Carranza, M.H.A., FACHE is the Administrative Director of the Atlantic Center for Research in the Atlantic Health System.
+Mr. Mario A. Carranza, MHA, FACHE is the Administrative Director of the Atlantic Center for Research in the Atlantic Health System.
 The Atlantic Center for Research is responsible for all administrative operations and support for research throughout the Atlantic Health System.
 Prior to joining AHS, Mario worked as an Operations Administrator at Mayo Clinic in Florida.
 At Mayo Clinic he was responsible for the day to day operations of various research departments and instrumental in developing the Center for Individualized Medicine in Florida and Clinical Genomics.
-Mario supported various departments during his tenure at Mayo Clinic such as: Cancer Studies, Cancer Biology, Biochemistry and Molecular Biology, Neuroscience, Health Sciences, Immunology, Clinical Genomics, Comparative Medicine, Biorepository Program, Discovery & Translational Programs, Biomarker Discovery Program, Center for Individualized Medicine, Center for Regenerative Medicine, and the Center for the Science of Healthcare Delivery.
-He was also a member of several institutional committees such as: Research Resources Committee, Research Personnel Committee, and the Research Cores Subcommittee.
+Mario supported various departments during his tenure at Mayo Clinic such as: Cancer Studies, Cancer Biology, Biochemistry and Molecular Biology, Neuroscience, Health Sciences, Immunology, Clinical Genomics, Comparative Medicine, Biorepository Program, Discovery and Translational Programs, Biomarker Discovery Program, Center for Individualized Medicine, Center for Regenerative Medicine and the Center for the Science of Healthcare Delivery.
+He was also a member of several institutional committees such as: Research Resources Committee, Research Personnel Committee and the Research Cores Subcommittee.
 Mario has also served as an adjunct professor at the University of North Florida.
-As the Administrative Director of the Atlantic Center for Research, he is responsible for the operations of pre-award, post-award, IRB, sponsored projects administration, research finance, research education, research quality, biostatistics, research pharmacy, clinical research and trials office, clinical research operations, and translational research.
-Mario believes research is a critical component to any healthcare organization that aims to bring cutting edge treatment and high quality care to its patients.
+As the Administrative Director of the Atlantic Center for Research, he is responsible for the operations of pre-award, post-award, IRB, sponsored projects administration, research finance, research education, research quality, biostatistics, research pharmacy, clinical research and trials office, clinical research operations and translational research.
+Mario believes research is a critical component of any healthcare organization that aims to bring cutting edge treatment and high-quality care to its patients.
 He feels it is equally important to remember that there is a person at the end of the research we do, and we must respect and protect them.

 Casabona Ventures, LLC

 Mr. Mario M. Casabona is an entrepreneur and active angel investor.
-In 2012, he founded TechLaunch, committed to identifying and nurturing early stage tech ventures by mentoring, coaching, and providing access to resources and capital.
+In 2012, he founded TechLaunch, committed to identifying and nurturing early-stage tech ventures by mentoring, coaching and providing access to resources and capital.
 To date, TechLaunch has supported over 50 tech companies and mentored over 100 aspiring entrepreneurs.
 In 2006, he founded Casabona Ventures, investing in over 30 seed and early stage companies.
 In 1982, he founded Electro-Radiation Inc., which was acquired by Honeywell International in 2004.
-He received the Small Business Administration National Tibbett’s Award for his contributions in technology, and was listed as one of the top five most influential persons in New Jersey technology by The Star-Ledger.
+He received the Small Business Administration National Tibbett’s Award for his contributions in technology and was listed as one of the top five most influential persons in New Jersey technology by The Star-Ledger.
 He was twice recognized by the New Jersey Technology Council, first as the recipient of their Legend of Technology Award and subsequently their Financier of the Year Award.
 Mario serves on the College of Science and Math (CSAM) Advisory Board at Montclair State University.
 He is Chairman Emeritus of Jumpstart NJ Angel Network and Chairman Emeritus of the R&D Council of New Jersey.
-He also enjoys serving on the Boards of various for-profit and non-for-profit organizations.
+He also enjoys serving on the boards of various for-profit and not-for-profit organizations.
 Mr. Casabona is an electrical engineer and holds twelve national and international patents in the field of satellite-based navigation and communications.

 Bristol-Myers Squibb Company